apache/superset/RELEASING/release-notes-1-0/README.md

 This release includes **hundreds** of bugfixes and stability enhancements.
 Future major releases will have a continued emphasis on providing a stable and bug-free experience for the user.

 # PR Highlights
+Below is a highlight of the PRs included in this update.
+The full list is much longer, and can be found [here](apache/incubator-superset/CHANGELOG.md).

 ## User Experience
 - Revert "refactor: Remove usages of reactable from TimeTable (#11046)" (#[11150](https://github.com/apache/incubator-superset/pull/11150))
 - style: Restoring menu highlights (#[12024](https://github.com/apache/incubator-superset/pull/12024))